-• You must have a provider (a doctor, dentist or other prescriber) write your prescription.

-- Your prescriber must either accept Medicare or file documentation with CMS showing that he or she is qualified to write prescriptions, or your Part D claim will be denied.
+- You must have a provider (a doctor, dentist or other prescriber) write your prescription. - Your prescriber must either accept Medicare or file documentation with CMS showing that he or she is qualified to write prescriptions, or your Part D claim will be denied.
 You should ask your prescribers the next time you call or visit if they meet this condition.
 If not, please be aware it takes time for your prescriber to submit the necessary paperwork to be processed. - You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy.) - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
-(See Section 3, Your drugs need to be on the plan's "Drug List.") - Your drug must be used for a medically accepted indication.
+(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service). - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
+(See Section 3, Your drugs need to be on the plan's "Drug List"). - Your drug must be used for a medically accepted indication.
 A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
 (See Section 3 for more information about a medically accepted indication.)

-SECTION 2 Fill your prescription at a network pharmacy
+SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service